NXP Semiconductors

-NXP Semiconductors N.V.
-(NXP) is a Dutch semiconductor designer and manufacturer with headquarters in Eindhoven, Netherlands.
-The company employs approximately 31,000 people in more than 30 countries.
-NXP reported revenue of $11.06 billion in 2021.
+NXP Semiconductors N.V. is a Dutch semiconductor manufacturing and design company with headquarters in Eindhoven, Netherlands.
+It is the third largest European semiconductor company by market capitalization as of 2024.
+The company employs approximately 34,000 people in more than 30 countries and it reported revenues of $13.3 billion in 2023.
+The company's origins date back to the 1950s as part of Philips and it became one of the world's largest semiconductor companies by the end of the 20th century.
+Philips spun off the company in 2006 and it has since operated independently.

+The company's name is an abbreviation of Next eXPerience.

+Overview

-Originally spun off from Philips in 2006, NXP completed its initial public offering, on August 6, 2010, with shares trading on NASDAQ under the ticker symbol NXPI.
+Originally spun off from Philips in 2006, NXP completed its initial public offering, on August 6, 2010, with shares trading on Nasdaq under the ticker symbol "NXPI".
 On December 23, 2013, NXP Semiconductors was added to the Nasdaq-100 index.
-On March 2, 2015, it was announced that NXP would merge with Freescale Semiconductor.
-The merger was closed on December 7, 2015.
-On October 27, 2016, it was announced that Qualcomm would try to buy NXP.
-Because the Chinese merger authority did not approve the acquisition before the deadline set by Qualcomm, the attempt was effectively cancelled on July 26, 2018.

-Description

-NXP provides technology solutions targeting the automotive, industrial & IoT, mobile, and communication infrastructure markets.
-The company owns over 9,500 patent families.
+In 2021, it was added to the S&P 500 stock index.

 NXP is the co-inventor of near field communication (NFC) technology along with Sony and Inside Secure and supplies NFC chip sets that enable mobile phones to be used to pay for goods, and store and exchange data securely.
 NXP manufactures chips for eGovernment applications such as electronic passports; RFID tags and labels; and transport and access management, with the chip set and contactless card for MIFARE used by many major public transit systems worldwide.
 In order to protect against potential hackers, NXP offers gateways to automotive manufacturers that prevent communication with every network within a car independently.
+NXP customers include Apple, Dell, Ericsson and Samsung.